WICG/capability-delegation/README.md

-# capability-delegation
+# Capability Delegation
-An API to allow developers transfer the ability to use restricted APIs to any target `window` in the frame tree.
+Transferring the ability to use restricted APIs to another `window` in the frame tree.

 ## Introduction